Working with a Patent Attorney or Patent Lawyer?

 Protecting your intellectual property can seem daunting.
-Patent attorneys are trained professionals, experienced at cutting through the red tape and protecting your interests so that you can focus on your business.
+Patent attorneys or Patent Lawyers are trained professionals, experienced at cutting through the red tape and protecting your interests so that you can focus on your business.

 Who are Patent Attorneys?

 A Patent attorney is not just lawyer.
 They are scientists, engineers and mathematicians, often with Masters Degrees or PhDs.
 When you work with a patent attorney, you are working with someone who can quickly understand your invention and who has the technical background to be able to recognise its advantages.